IAAF Sets New Limits On Testosterone Levels In Women

 Other conditions established by the organization: Female athletes must maintain testosterone levels within the new limits for at least six months and must maintain them continuously, whether in competition or out.

-Under these rules all hyperandrogen athletes who refuse to take drugs to alter their body's natural testosterone production, can move into either shorter or longer-distance running, participate in non-international races, or race against men.
+Under these rules all hyperandrogen athletes who refuse to take drugs to alter their body's natural testosterone production can move into either shorter or longer-distance running, participate in noninternational races, or race against men.

-Athletes participating in the 100m, 200m and 100m hurdles are exempt, as are races longer than one mile and field events.
+Athletes participating in the 100m, 200m and 100m hurdles are exempt, as are races longer than 1 mile and field events.

 South African Olympian Caster Semenya is expected to be among those affected by the changes.